alessandrocuzzocrea/word-count-gold-edition/README.md

-# Markdown Word Count Extension
+# Word Count Gold Edition

 This extension provides a word count for each section in a Markdown file, displayed via CodeLens above headers.